gregorynicholas/pacman/README.md

-# test proxy web server written in python.
+# proxy web server written in python.

 ## what is it used for?
 it serves a local server, which proxies requests from one domain to another.